 Brooke E. Johnson — Vice President

-Mrs. Johnson is a Director and Secretary/Treasurer of the Optimist Club of Central Fairfax, an organization that provides hope and a positive vision for kids.
+Mrs. Johnson is a director and secretary of the Optimist Club of Central Fairfax, an organization that provides hope and a positive vision for kids.
+Brooke also volunteers her time at the 5K walk for Growing Hope.

 Todd E. Lattimer — Senior Vice President & Commercial Loan Officer

-Mr. Lattimer was the past President of the Executive Advisory Council of the Greater Springfield Chamber of Commerce and is currently an active member.
+Mr. Lattimer is a past president of the Greater Springfield Chamber of Commerce and currently serves on the executive advisory council as an active member.

 Farideh Mullafiroze — Vice President

 Mr. Nassy serves on the board of directors at N Street Village, a group that supports homeless women in DC.
-He also co-chairs the finance committee for the Volunteers of America Chesapeake and serves on the finance committee - advisory board for Howard University.
+He also volunteers as a workshop facilitator for Inroads and serves on the department of finance advisory board for Howard University.

 Jack Novak — Executive Vice President & Chief Marketing Officer